davidgreenspan15/DraftMasterAPI/README.md

   - Notes
   - Bye Weeks

-Users can make request to get all players
+Users can make request to get all players.

-Users can make request to change player from available to taken Users can make request to reset the database with the latest depth slots
+Users can make request to change player from available to taken.

+Users can make request to reset the database with the latest depth slots.

 ## Install